EQUAL Community Initiative: The building blocks of EQUAL

 EQUAL adopted an innovative way of working designed to ensure that its lessons were long-lasting.
 Support was given not to time-limited projects but to some 3,500 ‘development partnerships’ (DPs) which brought different types of institution together.
 Typically they included for instance local authorities, businesses, colleges and trade unions.
 One of the effects of obliging different types of organisation to work together in order to gain financial support has been to build up the relationship and habits necessary for continued partnership working.

 Secondly, DPs were obliged to attempt to ‘mainstream’ their results, that is to go beyond simply ‘disseminating’ them to other potential practitioners, but also to make serious attempts to influence policy-makers.

-Thirdly, EQUAL was a uniquely self-conscious programme, that studied numerous process issues such as the way innovation is created, the way people can best work together and the way policies are changed.
+Thirdly, EQUAL was a programme that studied numerous process issues such as the way innovation is created, the way people can best work together and the way policies are changed.